citizenfx/natives/RECORDING/IsRecording.md

 BOOL _IS_RECORDING();
 ```

-Checks if you're recording, returns TRUE when you start recording (F1) or turn on action replay (F2)
+Checks if you're recording.

 ## Return value

-Whether recording is currently running
+Whether recording is currently running, true when you start recording (F1) or turn on action replay (F2)